wolf-adam-eily/refseq_diffexp_funct_annotation_uconn/README.md

 -threads    Number of threads
 --ontology  0 - EggNOG (default)</pre>

+We now submit our EnTAP script to the Slurm scheduler and wait for the process to finish.
 Once the job is done it will create a folder called “outfiles” which will contain the output of the program:

 <pre style="color: silver; background: black;">entap/
 |-- outfiles/